mockturtl/lmde-faq/Audio-&-Video.md

 #### Setup

-Kazam is not currently available in the repositories.
+Kazam is available from the project homepage.

+![][emblem-warn] **This software is not from a trusted repository.
+Use it at your own risk.**

 Extract the archive, and run setup.